riastradh/draft-riastradh-cfrg-staticdh/draft-riastradh-cfrg-staticdh.md

 ## Taxonomy of Problems

+Firstly, note that prime-order groups instantiated in elliptic curve settings represent group elements as points on the curve, and the fixed generator is a publicly known fixed point P. Since elliptic curves provide the most efficient way to generate such groups, we may use this terminology interchangeably.

 A **static DH oracle** reveals x\*P given an arbitrary base P where x is a secret.
 The **static DH problem** (SDH, {{BG04}}) is to compute x\*Q for random